magic/test/README.md

 - internal restructuring
 - tests now output their run duration
 - add @magic/error dependency and export it from index
-- index.js files have the same functionality as index.mjs files
+- index.js files have the same functionality as index.js files
 - update dependencies

 ##### 0.2.2